Do you consider yourself an introvert but would still like to be in the real estate business?

 5) Another countermeasure to mitigate extrovert real estate situations for introverts is regular aerobic exercise for a minimum of 20 minutes (source).

 This can be a brisk walk or a HIIT training session, such as Tabata (source).

 6) Make a “downtime sandwich” with extrovert events.

-7) The right amount of downtime is also important before you end your day and before bedtime.
+7) The right amount of downtime is also essential before you end your day and bedtime.

 Try to shut off electronic devices, notifications, email, and social media at least 30 minutes before you go to bed (source).

 Switching off notifications is also a good general idea during the day, by the way.